Aniceto Nazareth: Retirement

 Post retirement, in his new role as Parish Priest, Aniceto continued taking liturgical and classical music directly to his congregations.
 Placed in charge of training for the Revised Missal by Cardinal Oswald Gracias, he and his team helped introduce it to the churches of Mumbai in 2011.

 His new Masses are based on themes from the great Masters - the Gloria based on the slave chorus from Nebuchadnezzar by Verdi and an entire Mass based on Handel.
 The people's parts are kept easy to learn and sing.

-Aniceto Nazareth after completing stints as parish priest lived a retired life at the Parish house of St. Joseph Church - Umerkhadi (a stone's throw away from Sandhurst Road Station on Mumbai's Harbour line) where he continued to compose music and offer training and insights on Music and Liturgy until November 2020.
-Most recently in December 2020, Aniceto was diagnosed with cancer and was undergoing treatment.
-Aniceto died on 8 March 2021 at Shanti Avedna (an hospice which houses the terminally ill only to provide palliative care), Bandra, Mumbai.
-He leaves behind a very illustrious legacy in the field of Music and Liturgy.
+Aniceto Nazareth, after completing stints as parish priest, lived a retired life at the Parish house of St. Joseph Church in Umerkhadi, located near the Sandhurst Road Station on Mumbai's Harbour line, where he continued to compose music and offer training on Music and Liturgy until November 2020.
+In December 2020, Aniceto was diagnosed with cancer and underwent treatment.
+Aniceto died on 8 March 2021 at Shanti Avedna, an hospice that predominantly provides palliative care, in Bandra, Mumbai.